Can you sell your home if it does not have an electrical installation certificate?

 - If you have installed a new circuit

-- Changes made to an existing circuit in locations such as bathroom room or shower rooms.
+- If changes are made to an existing circuit in locations such as bathroom room or shower rooms.

 Which documents would you have received?